[Chapter Seven: Jewish Kingdoms―Israel and the House of David]

 Having thus guarded against the charge that we are unaware of the mythological nature of many of the surviving accounts of what some of our more imaginative contemporaries have insisted upon seeing as ancient technological marvels, it is still only fair to ask whether there was ever a specific time in the history of civilization, prior to the closing centuries of the second millennium AD, when the development of air travel and other such "modern" inventions was a possible short-term future development of the then existing state of technology and human knowledge, or whether there is anything in the documents of our ancestors that might explain the disappearance of such technical advances prior to the earliest period from which we have written records.
 We will answer the second of these questions in the next two chapters.

-[Chapter Nine: Seth and Typhon—Identifying the Agent of Destruction]
+[Chapter Nine: Seth and Typhon—The Catastrophic Cosmos]